taipei daughter

 The 莊 Chuang side of my family is from a historic area of Taipei called 大稻埕 Twatutia, where we still live to this day.
 Even though my parents raised my sister and me in San Francisco, they never gave up the house my father grew up in, and we’ve grown up with a bi-continental lifestyle, an unusual choice and luxury for those who start a new life in another country.

 Living in this home four generations deep, its original terrazzo and brick alongside my father’s renovations of light and space, shapes how I’m able to see Taipei.
-My visits are regular and lengthy, and each day is languorous and long, spent eating at ostensibly unremarkable restaurants, gossiping over afternoon tea before the mosquitoes descend upon the veranda, taking the long way home after dinner and then backing the car up to admire a tortoise on the side of the road.
+My visits are regular and lengthy, and each day is languorous and long, spent eating at ostensibly unremarkable restaurants, gossiping over afternoon tea before the mosquitoes descend upon the veranda, taking the long way home after dinner and then backing up the car to admire a tortoise on the side of the road.

 In a city often held in a time capsule by those subsisting on fond memories, I see a modern life that holds its traditions close but moves forward with innovation and new ideas.
 While Din Tai Feng and Ootoya continued to be weekly haunts, some of my most delightful meals on this trip were of a new flavor—a remix of classic favorites and the imagination.